Renuka-3/article_2021_sparc/README.md

 # Skin microbiome
 Skin serves as a host for many microbial communities.
+Their distribution and abundance is associated with multiple parameters such as, lifestyle, environment, age, geography etc.
+Here we are investigating skin microbial community compostion along with its associated factors.

 ### Data files
 * [create_phyloseq.R](create_phyloseq.R):The phyloseq object is made